aviifdo07/sit323-2025-prac5d/README.md

 - **View Repository Programming Languages**: For each repository displayed, GetGit provides information about the programming languages used in the repository's codebase.

+- **Save Theme Preferences**: Customize your experience by selecting a theme, and GetGit will remember your choice for future visits.

+- **Save Last Searched Username**: GetGit remembers the last username you searched for, making it convenient to resume your research later.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started